 In addition to Chinese and Spanish translations of WETA's vital documents, most of WETA's vital information is also available on the 511.org website which is capable of translating website content into 90 different languages.
 The Metropolitan Transportation Commission (MTC) manages the 511.org website which is known as the official clearinghouse of transit information for the nine county Bay Area region and provides transit information, a personalized trip planner on the web and mobile phones, and links callers with customer service centers at each Bay Area transit agency.
-Information on WETA's San Francisco Bay Ferry services (route maps, fares, schedules, service alerts and notices) are available on 511.org.
-Over the last several years, MTC has conducted such effective public outreach campaigns about 511.org that within the San Francisco Bay region this is the most widely known source of transit information and would likely be one of the places where potential passengers would go to find out more information on WETA's San Francisco Bay Ferry services.
+Information on WETA's San Francisco Bay Ferry services (route maps, fares, schedules, service alerts and notices) are available on 511.org that within the San Francisco Bay region this is the most widely known source of transit information and would likely be one of the places where potential passengers would go to find out more information on WETA's San Francisco Bay Ferry services.